NikKrieger/USpopcenters/cran-comments.md

   *This is a well-established technical term.*

-2. installed size is  5.4Mb
+2. installed size is  7.5Mb
      sub-directories of 1Mb or more:
-      data   5.3Mb
+       data   7.0Mb

+  *This is a data package, and we are aware it is large.*

+3. checking data for non-ASCII characters ...
+NOTE
+  Note: found 33 marked UTF-8 strings

+  *The datasets in this data package have non-ASCII characters.*